Gowerm123/wadman/README.md

  - `configure` - Runs you through a prompt to fill out the configuration file.
 The file is a simple JSON file found at `/usr/share/.wadmanConfig`
  - `help` - Prints this text
  - `alias TARGET ALIAS` - Assigns an alias to the given archive.
 This alias can be used when performing the `run` command.

+ ## Aliases

+ There are two types of aliases that will be refrenced.
+IWAD Aliases, and PWAD aliases.

+ ### IWAD Aliases

+You can configure IWAD aliases using the `configure` command.
+IWAD aliases allow you to reference IWAD files with a chosen term, instead of a full file path.
+These aliases work when using either form of the `run` command.

+### PWAD Aliases

+PWADs can be aliased as well.
+Please note that the run command only runs PWAD archives from the root directory of the archive.
+This can cause it to fail with some PWADs, for instance, Sunlust will need to be ran using `sunlust/sunlust` as the `ALIAS/NAME`